icon3333/YAYS/README.md

 - OpenAI API key ([platform.openai.com/api-keys](https://platform.openai.com/api-keys))
 - Target email (your inbox or RSS reader email)
 - Gmail SMTP app password ([myaccount.google.com/security](https://myaccount.google.com/security))

 ---

-## Docker Note

-**Pre-built Docker images are not currently available.** You'll need to build the containers locally on your machine.
-The install script handles this automatically - it downloads the code and builds the images for you.

-Pre-built images may be available in the future, but for now, the build process is handled during installation.

----